pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 - fan_generic
 - filament_switch_sensor

-## K1, K1M, Ender 5 Max and Ender 3 V3 KE Definitions
+## Support Probes and Mounts

-If you have updating the mainboard in one of these printers and want to be able to play with different mounts, you need to let the installer know it's for a specific model of printer with a `# MODEL:` header at the beginning of the file, currently supported models are:
+If you have updating the mainboard in one of the printers that support multiple probes and/or mount and you you should let the installer know what model of printer your config is for.
+This is done by specifying the model of printer with a `# MODEL:` header at the beginning of the file.

+The supported models are:

 - `k1` (K1, K1C, K1SE)
 - `k1m` (K1 Max)